Graphics, Vision & Video

 About Christian Theobalt and the GVV group

-Christian Theobalt is a Professor of Computer Science and the head of the research group "Graphics, Vision, & Video" at the Max-Planck-Institute for Informatics, Saarbruecken, Germany.
-From 2007 until 2009 he was a Visiting Assistant Professor in the Department of Computer Science at Stanford University.
-Most of his research deals with algorithmic problems that lie on the boundary between the fields of Computer Vision and Computer Graphics, such as dynamic 3D scene reconstruction and marker-less motion capture, computer animation, appearance and reflectance modelling, machine learning for graphics and vision, new sensors for 3D acquisition, advanced video processing, as well as image- and physically-based rendering.
+Christian Theobalt is a Professor of Computer Science and the head of the research group "Graphics, Vision, & Video" at the Max-Planck-Institute (MPI) for Informatics, Saarbruecken, Germany.
+Most of his research deals with algorithmic problems that lie on the boundary between the fields of Computer Vision and Computer Graphics, such as static and dynamic 3D scene reconstruction, marker-less motion capture, virtual and augmented reality, computer animation, appearance and reflectance modeling, machine learning for graphics and vision, new sensors for 3D acquisition, advanced video processing, as well as image- and physically-based rendering.
+He has published more than 60 papers in the top vision and graphics conferences.
 For his work, he received several awards, including the Otto Hahn Medal of the Max-Planck Society in 2007, the EUROGRAPHICS Young Researcher Award in 2009, and the German Pattern Recognition Award 2012.
 In 2015 he was elected one of the top 40 innovation leaders under the age of 40 in Germany by the magazine Capital.
 Further, in 2013 he was awarded an ERC Starting Grant by the European Union, the most prestigious and most competitive grant for individual researchers.
 He is a Principal Investigator and a member of the Steering Committee of the Intel Visual Computing Institute in Saarbruecken.
-He is also a co-founder of a spin-off company from his group - www.thecaptury.com - that is commercializing marker-less motion and performance capture solutions.
+He is also a co-founder of a spin-off company from his group - www.thecaptury.com - that sells the most advanced marker-less motion and performance capture solution commercially available today.

 Several of our recent projects received attention in popular press, e.g.

-The group Graphics, Vision & Video maintains a close collaboration with international academic partners and lives a very collaborative team-oriented working style within the group itself.
+The group Graphics, Vision & Video has close collaborations with international academic and industry partners and lives a very collaborative team-oriented working style within the group itself.
 Check out our team (link)

 About the environment